llooker/pendo_usage/README.md

 # Description

-This Pendo Usage Block allows you to go even deeper into your Pendo Usage data to explore things such as Monthly Active Users and Monthly Active Accounts, Top 10 Pages and Features by Visitor and Account, and supporting data such as Account Industry, User OS, Browser, and Browser version counts.
-Using this information, you can gain insights into how your application is being used to help inform product direction.
+This Looker Model focuses on Pendo usage data.
+There are two dashboards included in this model - Pendo Account and Visitor Usage and Pendo Application Usage.
+This Pendo Block allows you to go even deeper into your Pendo Usage data to explore things such as Monthly Active Users and Monthly Active Accounts, Top 10 Pages and Features by Visitor and Account, and supporting data such as Account Industry, User OS, Browser, and Browser version counts.
+Using this information, you can gain insights into how "sticky" your application is and how your application is being used to help inform product direction.
 You can also use this data to leverage another key feature within Pendo - using Guides to drive behavior of users of your application.

 # Pendo Usage - Visualized with Looker